3mdeb/news-and-ideas/blog/content/post/2020-10-13-xen-implementation-for-trenchboot.md

 ## Checking if Xen was started by SKINIT

 To determine whether the Xen was started by the SKINIT instruction the R_INIT bit in the VM_CR MSR register can be checked.
 This bit is set by SKINIT command and should remain set until we read it.

-In code VM_CR MSR can be read by rdmsrl function which is a just wrap of the assembly instruction rdmsr, which reads content of a model specific registers.
+In code VM_CR MSR can be read by rdmsrl function which is a just wrap of the assembly instruction rdmsr, which reads the content of model specific registers.

 ```C
     rdmsrl(MSR_K8_VM_CR, msr_content);
     if(msr_content & K8_VMCR_R_INIT)